 Students are required to complete 24 weeks of level II fieldwork experiences.
-This is a requirement mandated by AOTA for accredited programs.
+This is a requirement mandated by ACOTE.
 There may be situations in which the student must complete additional days or weeks in order to meet fieldwork objectives.

 Any prolonged or frequent absences may jeopardize the fieldwork placement, possibly resulting in a cancellation of the fieldwork experience.
 All missed time will need to be made up.
 The FWE and AFWC must be contacted regarding missed time.